MaxPleaner/bandcamp_downloader/README.md

 Dependencies:
   - depends on `mechanize` and `colored` gems being installed.
-  - `pry` or `byebug` dependencies might be in the source code during development, but any references to them can be removed.
-They are just for debugging. `byebug` require Ruby 2+

 To use the CLI script:
   - `require` the program (from irb or another file) to load the BandcampDownloader class without executing anything.